BrainEchoLab/ffdas/docs/getting-started/installation.md

 ## Troubleshooting

+**Core library not found at import time.** If `import ffdas` raises `ImportError: Could not find the ffdas core library`, the CUDA extra was not included when installing.
+The correct command is `pip install ffdas[cu12]` or `pip install ffdas[cu13]` — the bracket suffix pulls in the GPU-accelerated core library.
+Some shells (e.g. zsh) require quoting: `pip install 'ffdas[cu12]'`.

 **CUDA toolkit not found.** Verify `nvcc --version` works.
 If the toolkit is installed in a non-standard location, set `CUDAToolkit_ROOT` and `CMAKE_CUDA_COMPILER`.

 **Python import error.** If `import ffdas` fails with a missing `_ffdas` module, the nanobind extension was not built or is not in the expected location.
 For editable installs, verify the core library build completed and that `CMAKE_PREFIX_PATH` was set correctly during `pip install`.